Some Background Stories Before We Dive In

 Building It in Stages

 I didn't try to build everything at once.
-That's how projects die — you get overwhelmed, nothing works, you give up.
+That's how projects die, you get overwhelmed, nothing works, and gives up.

-Instead, I broke it into six stages with a clear "win" at each step.
+So instead, I broke it into six stages with a clear milestone at each step.

 Install Ollama.
 Pull a model.
 Chat with it in the terminal.